jackmaden/philosophybreak/src/pages/articles/what-happens-when-machines-become-smarter-than-people/index.md

 <span class="big-letter">D</span>ennett’s solution to the problem of over-reliance is to make absolutely explicit the boundary between machines that are tools and those that claim to replace our comprehension.

->“We should expose and ridicule all gratuitous anthropomorphism in systems, the cute, ever-more-human voices, the perky (but canned) asides. _When you are interacting with a computer, you should know you are interacting with a computer_.”
+>We should expose and ridicule all gratuitous anthropomorphism in systems, the cute, ever-more-human voices, the perky (but canned) asides. _When you are interacting with a computer, you should know you are interacting with a computer_.

 We should make it fashionable to identify and point out flaws in systems, Dennett argues.
 What's more, we should write it into law that any advertisements for technology must acknowledge all shortcomings in the software — just like healthcare companies are obliged to list side effects.

 As Dennett forcefully puts it:

->“Systems that deliberately conceal their shortcuts and gaps of incompetence should be deemed fraudulent, and their creators should go to jail for committing the crime of creating or using an artificial intelligence that impersonates a human being.”
+>Systems that deliberately conceal their shortcuts and gaps of incompetence should be deemed fraudulent, and their creators should go to jail for committing the crime of creating or using an artificial intelligence that impersonates a human being.

 This might seem alarmist, but Dennett’s argument should be considered in the context of how societies currently operate.